kensanata/just-halberds/Halberts.md

 * The Descendants of the Frost Giants

-**Companion**: A young human who has not made any careers, or an intelligent animal such as a cat, an owl , or a raven.
+**Companion**: A young human who has not made any careers, or an intelligent animal such as a cat, an owl, or a raven.
-If human, name your companion
-and roll the six attributes (2d6 each for strength, dexterity, endurance, intelligence, education, and status).
+If human, name your companion and roll the six attributes (2d6 each for strength, dexterity, endurance, intelligence, education, and status).

-**Dog**: A loyal companion that needs to be fed. damage 2d6; endurance 3d6; life 2d6.
+**Dog**: A loyal companion that needs to be fed.
+Damage 2d6; endurance 3d6; life 2d6.

-**Horse**: A loyal mount that
-requires care and feeding. damage 3d6; endurance 6d6; life 3d6.
+**Horse**: A loyal mount that requires care and feeding.
+Damage 3d6; endurance 6d6; life 3d6.

 **Land**: A piece of land in the wilderness that has been granted to you.
-However, owning the land is up to you.
+Taking possession of said land is up to you however.
 Name your piece of land.

-**Chair**: You are welcome in your magic school and can come back at any time to teach the young magicians something .
+**Chair**: You are welcome in your magic school and can come back at any time to teach the young magicians something.
 Name your sponsor.

 **Posts**: There is always a vacancy for you in your town, be it in your gang or in the administration.
 Name your sponsor.

 ## Adventurer's Life

-If you want to do something whose outcome is uncertain, discuss with the Referee an attribute and a talent to use, provided there is a suitable match.
-Roll 2d6 ≤ attribute + feat to succeed.
-If it's very hard, you might have to roll 3d6 ≤ Attribute + Talent .
+If you want to do something and the outcome is uncertain, discuss with the game manager an attribute and a talent to use, provided there is a suitable match.
+Roll 2d6 ≤ attribute + talent to succeed.
+If it's very hard, you might have to roll 3d6 ≤ attribute + talent.

 If you attack successfully, you deal 2d6 damage unless you use a halberd.
 This deals 3d6 damage.
-You can only attack as many times in a fight as you have stamina.
+You can only attack as many times in a fight as you have endurance.

 When you are first hit in combat, you must subtract the damage from a random physical attribute.
 Roll 1d6:
-1-2 is Strength, 3-4 is Dexterity, 5-6 is Endurance.
+1–2 is Strength, 3–4 is Dexterity, 5–6 is Endurance.
 For all other hits, you may distribute the hit dice yourself among the three physical attributes.
 You must subtract any carryover from another physical attribute.